NICHD Autism Research Goals

 - Developing and supporting research infrastructure to aid in ASD research.
 This includes autism research networks, training for researchers interested in studying autism, and banks for brain and other tissue.

-- Understanding the prevention, etiology, and treatment of conditions and diseases that are commonly comorbid with ASD, such as Fragile X, anxiety, and epilepsy.
+- Understanding the prevention, etiology, and treatment of conditions and diseases that are commonly comorbid with ASD, such as Fragile X syndrome, anxiety, and epilepsy.

-In addition to these goals, the NICHD also pursues goals set out by the Interagency Autism Coordinating Committee (IACC) and the NIH Autism Coordinating Committee (NIHACC).
-Visit http://iacc.hhs.gov/strategic-plan/2011/index.shtml to review the IACC Strategic Plan for 2011.
+In addition to these goals, NICHD also pursues goals set out by the Interagency Autism Coordinating Committee (IACC) and the NIH Autism Coordinating Committee (NIHACC).
+Visit https://iacc.hhs.gov/ to review progress reports, as well as the 2013 Update to the IACC Strategic Plan.